 While it is difficult to choose where to eat among the plenty stalls, a great tip that we’ve learned based on our years of traveling Asia is to always go to the places that are full of locals.

 Places to Stay in Vietnam

-These lists were made based from personal experience as well as from that of other people we’ve met on the road.
-As like most places in Asia, there is always room to barter, even when it comes to things like accommodations.
+These lists were made based on personal experience as well as from that of other people we’ve met on the road.
+As with most places in Asia, there is always room to barter, even when it comes to things like accommodations.
 Just remember to always haggle with a smile!

 Listed below are our personal recommendations on the best places to stay in Vietnam From cheap and fun hostels to luxurious hotels, check out a few of our top picks:

 Complete Vietnam Travel Guide